-2 semester credits

 This special topics course addresses content related to multicultural psychology and clinical practice from a social justice perspective with under-served and culturally diverse populations.

-Pre-requisites: PSY-712

-Delivery Method: Distance/Electronically Mediated

-Grading Default: Credit/No Credit Only

-Note: Elective

 PSY-744 Introduction to Integrated Primary Care

 Introduction to the knowledge needed to become effective providers in primary care medical settings including terminology and best practices for psychologists working in such settings.
 The different roles of clinical psychologists working in traditional mental health settings and integrated primary care will be explored.
 Research on theories and models of working in a primary care setting will be explored.
 Specifically, the Patient Centered Medical Home as a model of care will be introduced.
 Clinical methods and behavioral considerations of working with patients in primary care settings will also be introduced, including characteristics of patient populations presented in primary care as well as specific conditions which will be the focus of a psychologist's behavioral interventions.
 Knowledge of behavioral considerations for working with the health conditions of primary care patients will be introduced.